SonarSource/sync-jira-github-action/README.md

-Synchronize SonarCloud Jira Tickets
+Synchronize JIRA Tickets
 ===================================

 Description
 -----------

-This GitHub action transitions SonarCloud Jira Tickets based on the pull request status, based on the following logic:
+This GitHub action transitions JIRA tickets according to the change of the pull request status, based on the following logic:

 When we receive a PR event we try to:
 - When the PR is `opened` or `synchronize`